machinelearnjs/machinelearnjs/README.md

-# scikit-learn-js
+# Kalimdor.js

-scikit-learn-js is a Javascript, which is written in Typescript, port of famous Python Machine Learning library Scikit-learn.
+Kalimdor.js is a Javascript, which is written in Typescript, port of famous Python Machine Learning library Scikit-learn.
 This Javascript library is still growing and many APIs are scheduled to be ported over or integrated.